Ebrahimi-Mostafa/Summary/Vim.md

 - `m + a` -> mark a position with a
 - `' + a` -> go to the position marked with a

+### Vimtutor
+#### Lesson 1
+             ^
+             k              Hint:  The h key is at the left and moves left.
+       < h       l >               The l key is at the right and moves right.
+             j                     The j key looks like a down arrow. v                     The k key looks like an up arrow.

+- 'esc' -> go to normal mode
+- 'normal mode' + ':q!' -> quit without saving
+- 'normal mode' + ':w' -> write (save) the file, but don't exit
+- 'normal mode' + ':wq' -> write (save) and quit
+- 'normal mode' + 'i' -> insert before the cursor
+- 'normal mode' + 'A' -> insert (append) after the end of the line
+- 'normal mode' + 'x' -> delete the character under the cursor

+#### Lesson 2